oizgagin/ing/README.md

 6. redis-ring with 3 nodes is used, also just for fun;

-7. only two API methods (GetTopkEvents / GetEventInfo) are exposed, decided to go with HTTP+JSON instead of something like gRPC for speed, also no routing logic needed - so no router and grouping handlers by API versions, etc.
+7. only two API methods (GetTopkEvents / GetEventInfo) are exposed, decided to go with HTTP+JSON instead of something like gRPC for speed, also no routing logic needed - so no router, grouping handlers by API versions, etc.

 # PREREQUISITES

 1. [mockery](https://vektra.github.io/mockery/installation/) to generate mocks.

+# HOW TO

+1. run locally: `make dev-up`;

+2. run e2e tests: `make tests-e2e`;

+3. build release image: `make image`;

+4. build dev image: `make image-dev`.

 # WAYS TO IMPROVE FURTHER

-1. calculate top k inaccurately but on-the-fly (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency), in addition to storing rsvps somewhere persistently (though it increases operational costs, and also limits possible values of `k`);
+1. calculate top k inaccurately but on-the-fly with small memory footprint (i.e. topk in Redis Stack, in that case we have to ensure fault-tolerancy with replication, maybe enable redis persistency), in addition to storing rsvps somewhere persistently (though it increases operational costs, and also limits possible values of `k`);

 2. use some sort of sharding (for instance, shard rsvps table by rsvp_id);